tazbin/blog-website-backend-nodejs-REST-API/README.md

 # blog-website-backend_REST_API

-**blog-website** is one of my personal projects where registered blogger write blogs.
+**blog-website** is one of my personal projects where registered bloggers write blogs.
 Bloggers can also comment or react to blogs.
 This repository holds the code of it's backend which is a **RESTful API**.

 <em> The frontend of this project can be found [here (REST API)](https://github.com/tazbin/blog-website-frontend_Angular). </em>

 ## Features:
-- bloggers can create their profiles (token based authentication)
+- bloggers can create their profiles (token-based authentication)
 - bloggers can edit their profile
 - bloggers can write blogs.
 They can set the category of their blog (i.e. travel, medical, tech etc)
 - registered bloggers can comment on their own or others blog
 - registered bloggers can also react on others blog.
 They can react **like**, **love**, **sad**, **haha**, **informative** to blogs
-- unregistred public users can read blogs but cann't comment or react n blogs
+- unregistered public users can read blogs but can't comment or react n blogs
 - Blogs of a particular category can be viewed

 ## Tech used: